What is HOBY?

 HOBY Maryland Corporate Board

-The HOBY Maryland Corporate Board governs the Maryland affiliate of Hugh O’Brian Youth, including its programs and events, such as the Maryland Leadership Seminar, CLeWs, and the Alumni Association.
+The HOBY Maryland Corporate Board governs the Maryland affiliate of Hugh O’Brian Youth Leadership, including its programs and events.
 The responsibilities and duties of the Board include setting the direction of the organization, ensuring that the organization has the financial resources it needs, building up the assets of the organization, building connections and networking on behalf of the organization, representing the organization to the public, and providing oversight for the programs and activities of the organization.
-You can apply to join the HOBY Maryland Corporate Board.